Solo Travel in Azerbaijan

 If you are an adrenalin GatG then Azerbaijan is ideal for rock climbing.
 Five Finger Mountain (Besh Barmag Mountain) is popular with rock climbers but if you prefer to stand on flat ground, you can just pay a visit to this holy mountain in the Siazan District instead.
 Guba has a very cool ice cave to explore.

-Ganja is in the west of the country and is Azerbaijan’s second largest city.
+Ganja is in the west of the country and is the second largest of the Azerbaijan cities.
 If you are travelling to or from Georgia it’s worth a quick stop to see the archaeological site with old fort ruins otherwise it’s a long journey from Baku.

 Azerbaijan produces it’s own wine and you can visit a winery in Ismayilli for an insight into its wine-making methods (as well as tasting some of course).